jcampbellg/bync_webserver/README.md

 TOKEN = ...
 PROJECT_ID = my-project-id
 KEYFILENAME = path/to/keyfile.json
-// Place google json service key in one line JSON_SERVICE_KEY =
+// Place google json service key in one line you can use https://www.text-utils.com/json-formatter/ to format it in one line JSON_SERVICE_KEY =
 BUCKET_NAME = my-bucket-name
 ```